Entire home

 Moab

 Located in Moab, this holiday home is in a rural area and on the beach.
-Bears Ears National Monument and Gemini Bridges are local landmarks, and the area's natural beauty can be seen at Colorado River and Poison Spider Trail.
+The area's natural beauty can be seen at Colorado River and Arches National Park Visitor Center.
 Monument Basin and Swanny City Park are also worth visiting.
-Make sure you get close to the area's animals with activities such as game walks and birdwatching.
+Kayaking, fishing and swimming offer great chances to get out on the surrounding water, or you can seek out an adventure with hiking nearby.

 Map